ConceptualBlending/monster_render_system/README.md

 ```
 mono medusa.exe [options] repositroy-file [markup-file] [output-file]
 ```
-Please note if you set *repositroy-file*, *markup-file* and *output-file* they must be *absolute paths* or relative to the current working directory.
-It is not recommanded to use *~* as shortcut for your home directory.
+Please note if you set *repository-file*, *markup-file* and *output-file* they must be *absolute paths* or relative to the current working directory.
+It is not recommended to use *~* as shortcut for your home directory.

 ## General usage and command line options